Loading...

 Include Healthy Fats

-Take your time to chew and enjoy your food.
-Eating slowly can improve digestion and help regulate the absorption of glucose into the bloodstream.
+Take time to chew your food thoroughly and enjoy your meal, which can aid in better digestion and glucose regulation.

 Find Glucose response for your favourite foods